htdbui/SQL4DS/Chapter4_s1.md

 ![Figure 4.8](Fotos/Chapter4/Fig_4.8.png)
 <figcaption></figcaption>

+- If categories have no rank order, like vendor types:
+  - Use "one-hot encoding."
-- If categories have no rank order, like vendor types, use "one-hot encoding."
-This creates a new column for each category, assigning a binary value of 1 if a row falls into that category, and 0 otherwise.
-These columns are called "dummy variables."
-The following CASE statement one-hot encodes vendor type categories:
+    - This creates a new column for each category.
+      - Assign a binary value of 1 if a row falls into that category.
+      - Assign a binary value of 0 otherwise.
+    - These columns are called "dummy variables."
+- The following `CASE` statement one-hot encodes vendor type categories:

 ```sql
 SELECT
     vendor_id,